 Support: Being there in the hard times

-Philosopher Aristotle reminds us of the importance of cultivating true friendships: “in poverty as well as in other misfortunes, people suppose that friends are their only refuge”.
+Philosopher Aristotle reminds us of the importance of cultivating true friendships: “in poverty as well as in other misfortunes, people suppose that friends are their only refuge,” he said.

 I don’t think you get to choose when or when not to be a friend.
 I don’t think you can pick the most convenient times and back out when the going gets tough.

-Frankly, being let down by a friend sucks.
-It hurts.
-Especially when you’re in a tough spot and in need of someone to talk to, or a shoulder to cry on.
+Frankly, being let down by a friend hurts.
+Especially when you’re in a tough spot and in need of someone to confide in or ask advice from.
 It’s important to remember that behavior is how people feel about themselves - not you.